-The recent tragic death at a Florida high school is a solemn reminder of how senseless tragedy can strike in an instant.
+The recent mass shooting at a Florida high school is a solemn reminder of how senseless tragedy can strike in an instant.
 Schools, where our children go to learn, play and grow, are intended to be a safe haven.

 But this view of our schools - and many other places in our world - can naturally shift as we see these violent incidents continually unfold.
 And out of love and protection, parents might fear sending their children back to school.
 So, if you're a parent, how should you feel?
 And how do you react in a healthy way?

 We spoke to Catherine Nesov, MS, LMHC, at AdventHealth's Center for Behavioral Health, who offers some support and guidance for all of our parents out there who may be searching for how to cope and move forward in the wake of this heartbreaking event.